 - The steps of how to write a cover letter for acting jobs.

-- A template you can copy, fill in with your own information, and have ready in 15 minutes.
+- An actor cover letter template you can copy, fill in with your own information, and have ready in 15 minutes.

 Save hours of work and get a cover letter like this.
 Pick a template, fill it in.
 Quick and easy.
 Choose from 18+ cover letter templates and download your cover letter now.